CookedLobster/infosec-docs/docs/xss/xss-general.md

 ---

 `Cross-Site Scripting` also known as XSS is a security vulnerability typically found in web applications.
 It’s a type of injection which can allow an attacker to execute malicious scripts and have it execute on a victim’s machine.
-A web application is vulnerable to XSS if it uses unsanitized user Input.
+A web application is vulnerable to XSS if it uses Unsanitized user Input.

 ## Reflected XSS